 Here’s the breakdown of our recommended South America Bucket List Tour:

 Part 1: The Journey Begins

 Then travel to Cusco, a short flight away from Lima.
-Spend the night here, or in the Sacred Valley, which were both important sites during the Inca Empire.
-A dinner and folklore show are included during your Cusco city tour.
+Spend the night here, or in the Sacred Valley, which was both important sites during the Inca Empire.
+A dinner and folklore show is included during your Cusco city tour.
 After exploring the city of Cusco and the Inca ruins in the Sacred Valley, spend a day at the impressive Inca ruins of Machu Picchu.

 Once you’ve had your fill seeing the Inca ruins, cloud forests, and colorful markets in the area, board the train for the scenic ride south to Lake Titicaca, on the border of Peru and Bolivia.
 Lake Titicaca is a huge, beautiful lake where several indigenous villages have lived for centuries.
 Check out the Sillustani ruins, the floating islands of Uros, the Island of the Sun, and the Island of the Moon.
 Also check out the ruins of Tiahuanaco, which belonged to the most powerful group of people before the Incas.

 After spending the night on the shores of Lake Titicaca, and visiting the reed floating islands, continue over the border into Bolivia.
 Nearby is the capital of La Paz, the highest capital in elevation in the world.
 Walkthrough the colorful streets, go shopping in the markets, check out the museums and churches, and then head out of town to the Valley of the Moon.